MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 All associated WebView2 controls will be closed and your application **must handle recovery** from this failure.
 The WebView2 controls need to be recreated.

 A single `BrowserProcessExited` event will be raised from the `CoreWebview2Environment` too, but the order of these events is not guaranteed.
-Your application must coordinate its events handlers for these two events when the browser process crashes.
+Your application must coordinate its event handlers for these two events when the browser process crashes.
 See [Handle main browser process exited](#handle-main-browser-process-exited), below.

 <!-- ------------------------------ -->